 Is there any other way I can support Minnesota Center for Book Arts?

 Yes!
-If you are interested in helping us keep our community going during these uncertain times, become a member, make a donation, or buy a gift certificate for a future workshop.
-Your support, in any amount, helps us fulfill our mission, and brings you more virtual programming now–and in-person programming in the future.
+If you are interested in helping us keep our community going during these uncertain times, make a donation or buy a gift certificate for a future workshop.
+Your support, in any amount, is helpful in moving us forward to fulfill our mission, and greatly appreciated.